Raul-Coelho/Translucent-Test/README.md

 ```
 ## Considerations

-The application's responsiveness was based on the SideMenu component, it was necessary to modify this component so that it behaved as it was properly thought of in the prototyping process.
+The responsivity of application was based on the SideMenu component, it was necessary to modify this component so that it behaved as it was properly thought of in the prototyping process.
 The SideMenu if component was modified by me so that its behavior is relatively similar to the behavior of youtube.
 The application is not relying on test front-end with Jest, this part has not been finished.

 The application has been dockerized to facilitate the process of managing development environments.
 Using docker compose to control docker containers (front-end, back-end and Database).